 How is land removed from the Registers?

-Land will be removed from the EMR if, at any time, the landowner or local government provides information to the department demonstrating that a notifiable activity has not occurred on the site, or the land has not been contaminated.
+Land can be removed from the EMR if, at any time, the landowner or local government provides information to the department demonstrating that a notifiable activity has not commenced on the site, or the land is shown to be not contaminated.

-The land can be investigated by a consultant who is a member of a prescribed organisation (listed in Schedule 8 of the Environmental Protection Regulation 2008).
-The consultant can then prepare a site investigation report about the land to be submitted to the department for assessment.
+The land must be investigated by a suitably qualified person (SQP) to assess its state of contamination.
+The SQP can then prepare a site investigation report about the land to be submitted to the department for assessment.
 If the department is satisfied the land is not contaminated, it is removed from the EMR.

-Land is removed from the CLR after work has been done to remediate the land and a site investigation report is submitted to the department which satisfies the department that the land is no longer a risk to the environment or public health.
-In addition, land can be transferred from the CLR to the EMR where a site management plan exists for the land to manage the contamination so it is no longer causing environmental harm or posing a risk to human health.
+Land can be removed from the CLR after work has been done to remediate the land and a site investigation report, by a SQP has been submitted to the department.
+The site investigation report must satisfy the department that the land is no longer a risk to the environment or public health.
+In this case the land may also be transferred from the CLR to the EMR if the department has approved an SMP for the land as there is still some contamination that can be safely managed.

 For more information on removing or managing land on the EMR refer to issuing of a suitability statement.